dpasmat/MarketRose-Prototype/README.md

 ### **3. Prototype**

 We code a prototype under which advertiser and viewability metrics provide valid identification for indirect network effects on the app ecosystem.
-To derive these conditions we exploit two features 1. the Apple Store/iOS user experience (UX) and app experience (CX), and 2. synthetic data (metrics) that the platform makes available to app developers.
+To derive these conditions we exploit two features 1. the Apple Store/iOS user experience (UX) and app experience (CX), and 2. data (metrics) that the platform makes available to app developers.
 Joining these two sources we derive variation in the number of users that are effectively available to an app developer.
 We present an algorithm to transform this data into dollar valuations that developers gain from users.
 We lay out how this estimate can be used to determine one of many FRAND prices.

 ### **4. Remarks**

 This prototype illustrates three features 1.
-It is sufficient to share commonly available, aggregated data to generate FRAND prices (and this does not require privacy protections), 2. this FRAND method formalizes the fairness principle which can save transaction costs, 3. there are several tradeoffs to consider in extending or applying this prototype to mobile app ecosystems (for example improving accuracy, reducing data burdens).
+It is sufficient to share commonly available, aggregated data to generate FRAND prices (and this does not require privacy protections), 2. this FRAND method formalizes the fairness principle, 3. there are several tradeoffs to consider in extending or applying this prototype to mobile app ecosystems (for example improving accuracy, reducing data burdens).

 ## App Stores - One time fee